 What You Measure Matters

 The cattle industry talks a lot about data.
-But most of what’s measured—and taught—doesn’t translate to fertility, longevity, or profit.
+But most of what is measured and taught does not translate to fertility, longevity, or profit.
 It looks good in a sale catalog.
 It fits a spreadsheet.
 But it falls apart in the pasture.

 Meanwhile, fertility is in decline.
 Calf crops are shrinking.
 Inputs are rising.
 And producers are being told the problem is management.